pinobatch/numism/docs/gb_emu_shootout.md

 To promote the use of noninfringing replacements for Game Boy boot ROM, I've declared a few register values at power up out of scope:
-BC, DE, HL, DIV, and serial port clock.
+BC, DE, HL, DIV, LY (and hidden LX), and serial port clock.
 In this way, I deliberately depart from the reasoning of the _Pokémon_ speedrunning community that currently maintains Gambatte.

 - mooneye ​boot_div-dmgABCmgb
 - mooneye ​boot_regs-dmgABC